 What are multifocal contact lenses?

-The differences between the two types of lenses can be pretty confusing at times.
+The differences between the two types of lenses can be pretty confusing at times as different manufacturers use different terms.
 But all you really need to know is that ’bifocal’ specifically refers to contact lenses with exactly two prescriptive powers in, whilst multifocals are any lenses with more than one.

 Typically, multifocal lenses have a range of more than two prescriptions, however the term ‘multifocal’ is frequently used to describe bifocal lenses.